IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 All new {{site.data.keyword.composeForElasticsearch_full}} deployments accept only TLS/SSL (`https://`) secured connections that are backed with a Let's Encrypt certificate.

-You can connect to Elasticsearch in a number of ways, depending on which driver you are using. {{site.data.keyword.composeForElasticsearch}} uses the URI format to display messages, which is formatted as:
+You can connect to Elasticsearch in a number of ways, depending on which driver you are using. {{site.data.keyword.composeForElasticsearch}} uses the URI format to display messages:

 ```text
 https://[username]:[password]@[host]:[port]/